1WayOrAnother/beep-boop/README.md

 # Beep-Boop

-#### A Beep Boop game that takes users to input (number only) and replaces with words "Beep and Boop" word and determines its raw Scrabble score, assuming no special tiles.
+#### A Beep Boop game that takes users to input (number only) and replaces with words "Beep and Boop" words and entertains the player.
 12/8/17

 #### By **Paul Kotok**